Vegetarianism, spirituality and health

 We would add that psychic abilities have little or nothing to do with spirituality.
 It is perfectly possible to develop very great psychic powers, such as clairvoyance, clairaudience and even the ability to control the minds of others without possessing an ounce of spirituality, much less wisdom, as you can read in The Quest of Ruru by J Michaud PhD, in which he describes a powerful black magician and his arts.

-The moral argument for vegetarianism
+The moral and economic arguments for vegetarianism

 At the beginning of our investigation we said that some people believe that it generates 'good' karma to avoid killing animals for food.
 We discuss what Karma is and isn't in our occult studies course article of the same name, so we won't repeat ourselves, except to say that there is no such thing as Karma as it is generally MISunderstood in both the West and the East.
 If a vegetarian diet did improve a person's non-existent Karma, we should expect to find a higher proportion of compassionate, broad-minded, generous, selfless, forgiving and thoroughly good people among plant-eaters than meat-eaters.
 But do we?
 Remember Adolf Hitler mentioned earlier!
 If you doubt us, please take a long, hard look at those of your friends and acquaintances who are vegetarians and compare then to their carnivorous counterparts to see what the differences between them are, if any.
 Incidentally, recent studies have shown that a tendency to irrational anger is a symptom of low vitamin B12 levels which are more common in vegans and vegetarians.